pirogram/pirogram-content/books/data-analysis-with-python/050-plotting-with-matplotlib-pyplot/topics/040-plotting-multiple-data-same-axes.md

   plt.figure()
   # Plot data corresponding to Setosa
   plt.plot(X_setosa, y_setosa, 'bo')
-  # Add Versicolor.
+  # Plot Versicolor.
 If you comment out the plot commands below, you will only see Setosa.
   plt.plot(X_versicolor, y_versicolor, 'ro')
-  # Add Verginica.
+  # Plot Verginica.
 If you comment out the plot command below, you will only see Setosa and Versicolor.
   plt.plot(X_virginica, y_virginica, 'go')

   plt.show()